-Eat Dry beans and white rice together, and they provide a complete protein.
+Eat Dry beans and white rice together, providing a complete protein.

 Can you survive on just rice and beans?

-You will not get all of the nutrition your body requires by eating just rice and beans, but you will not starve.
-To maintain a healthy and balanced diet, you need to supplement beans and rice with other foods.
+You will not get all the nutrition your body requires by eating just rice and beans, but you will not starve.
+To maintain a healthy and balanced diet, supplement beans and rice with other foods.

 #3 Wheat Berries

 Wheat berries are super flexible when there are food shortages.
 You can make bread, and pasta, boil them whole, make pizza dough and make so many other baked goods there are too many to list.

 Wheat Berries are wheat with the husk removed; the oils are extracted, increasing wheat’s storage life to 30 years.

 The Egyptians and Roman legions both survived eating wheat.
 If it’s good enough for them, it’s good enough for me.